MaximilianGander/BTP_HackXperience_SAC_DSP/exercises/8_Story_Building_Forecasting_Planning/README.md

 After completing these steps you will have knowledge of how to involve Data Actions and Multi Actions into a story using an action trigger event.

 1. In this exercise, the "SAP__FI_CLM_LIQUIDITY_PLANNING" Story is used.
-This File can be found in the MyFiles folder copied from the "TechEd2022_DA280_SampleContent" as "TechEd2022_DA280_#Lastname" in the prior exercises.
+This File can be found in the MyFiles folder copied from the HackXperience sample content in the prior exercises.

 ![Exercise8_01](https://user-images.githubusercontent.com/112930664/202113235-af831d1b-ce88-4007-a411-52d6abc04fd5.png)